Our Lady, Star of the Sea

-Our Lady, Star of the Sea is an ancient title for the Virgin Mary.
+Our Lady, Star of the Sea is an ancient title for Mary, the mother of Jesus.
 The words Star of the Sea are a translation of the Latin title Stella Maris.

 The title has been in use since at least the early medieval period.
 Purportedly arising from a scribal error in a supposed etymology of the name Mary, it came to be seen as allegorical of Mary's role as "guiding star" on the way to Christ.
 Under this name, the Virgin Mary is believed to intercede as a guide and protector of seafarers in particular.
-The Apostleship of the Sea and many coastal churches are named Stella Maris or Star of the Sea.
+Many coastal churches are named Stella Maris or Star of the Sea.

 Etymology and history

-The name stella maris is first applied to the Virgin Mary in the manuscript tradition of Saint Jerome's Latin translation of the Onomasticon by Eusebius of Caesarea, although this is in fact a misnomer based on a transcription error.
+The name Stella Maris is first applied to the Virgin Mary in the Liber de Nominibus Hebraicis, a translation by Saint Jerome of a work by Philo, but this is apparently a misnomer based on a transcription error.